WiIIiam278/Velocitab/docs/Plugin-Message-API.md

 ```
 </details>

-### 2 Update color of player's name in NameTag
+### 2 Update color of player's nametag
-To change player's name in NameTag, you can send a plugin message with the channel `velocitab:update_team_color` and as data `teamColor`.
+To change player's [nametag](nametags) color, you can send a plugin message on the channel `velocitab:update_team_color` with `teamColor` string, where `teamColor` is the new desired name tag color.

-You can only use legacy color codes, for example `a` for green, `b` for aqua, etc.
-This option overrides the glow effect if set
+You can only use legacy color codes, for example `a` for green, `b` for aqua, etc. Please note this option overrides the color of the glow potion effect if set.
+[Check here](https://wiki.vg/index.php?title=Text_formatting&oldid=18983#Colors) for a list of supported colors (The value under the "Code" header on the table is what you need).

 <details>
 <summary>Example &mdash; Changing player's team color</summary>